mhthies/smarthomeconnect/docs/variables_expressions.rst

 ^^^^^^^^^^^^^^^^^^

 When Variables are used with a value type based on :class:`typing.NamedTuple`, they provide a special feature to access the individual fields of the tuple value:
-For each (type hinted) field of the named tuple type, a :class:`VariableField` is created as an attribute of the *Variable* object, named after the tuple field.
+For each (type hinted) field of the named tuple type, a :class:`VariableField` is created and can be accessed via the :meth:`Variable.field` method.
 These objects are *Connectable* (taking their ``type`` attribute from the NamedTuple field's type hint), which allows to subscribe other objects to that field's value or let the field be updated from another *Subscribable* object::

     from typing import NamedTuple